ghgemmer/Halloween/README.md

 predetermined normally idle/resting position at the prop and are moved relative to that initial position using those relative IMU measurements.
 Thus the user could be oriented any direction initially (body and head pointing say southwest) and the prop movements are then relative to that initial position.
-This eliminates the user for example from having to face north to use the synchronization.
+This eliminates the user, for example, from having to face north to use the synchronization.

 ## Physical Wiring